Search programs

 • Technology Management.
 In this third-year course, students learn how to manage people working in technology.
 They also learn how to meet the technological needs of companies, including identifying needs, selecting the right equipment, and acquiring and protecting the technology.

 • Design Projects.
-Before graduation, students must complete a design project that uses their engineering skills.
+Before graduation, students will often need to complete a design project that uses their engineering skills.
 They design, create, test, and oversee the project from start to finish.

 • Wireless Communications.
 In this master’s-level course, students explore the designs of cell phones, internet systems, video, radio, and other wireless products to discover areas for improvement.